xxtereshko/frontend-rules/packages/prettier-config/README.md

+## 💅 Prettier Shared Configuration

-This package is our setup for prettier as a shared config
+This package embodies our standardized Prettier configuration, intended for collaborative use within our team.

-Recommended usage is:
+Recommended Usage:

-`.prettierrc.json`
+Add the following line to your `.prettierrc.json` file:

 ```json static
 "@xxtereshko/prettier-config"